patheros/PathSetManuals/modules/GlassShard.md

 ### Configurations

-Each instance of Glass Shard can have a different configuration of arrows, symbols, and knobs.
+Each instance of Glass Shard can have a different configuration of arrows, symbols, and sliders.
 A new configuration is generated each week and is the same for all users.
 Every time you use a configuration it's added to your configuration library for use later.
 The premium module [Glass Smith](https://library.vcvrack.com/PathSet-GlassShard-Premium/GlassSmith) also lets you generate a new configuration each day.

 Use the options in the right-click menu to change between configurations.